palshital11/djangoTaskManagerJWT/README.md

 # djangoTaskManagerJWT

 A fully functional Task Management REST API built using Django REST Framework and JWT Authentication.
 Users can register, log in, and manage their personal tasks securely using JSON Web Tokens.
+This project helped me understand JWT authentication and building real-world REST APIs using Django.

 ---